skhan61/Hangman/README.md

 ## 📄 License

-This project was developed as part of the Trexquant Investment LP technical interview process.
+This repository contains original code and documentation authored by Sayem Khan for the Trexquant interview challenge.
+The official Trexquant dataset is **not** distributed here, and no third-party proprietary assets are included.

-**Copyright:** Trexquant Investment LP.
+**Copyright:** © 2025 Sayem Khan.
 All Rights Reserved.
-**Redistribution:** Redistribution of this question without written consent from Trexquant is prohibited.
+**Redistribution:** Do not redistribute the repository contents without written permission from Sayem Khan.
+Trexquant holds no copyright over the assets present in this repository.

 ---